waived/ip-camera-finder/README.txt

        If a SYN-ACK response is received, then the protocol/port is fully investigated.
 This operation works as a basic SYN-scanner to conserve resources and to keep traffic to a bare-minimum.

+Host generation:
+       Each endpoint IP-Address that is generated is done specifically to avoid any/all IP ranges that are either reserved for internal traffic, link-local, or broadcast traffic.
+Excluding these will heavyily reduce false-positive detections and keep a load off of the internal LAN.